GBT/MUSTANG-2 9" resolution imaging of the SZ effect in MS0735.6+7421: Confirmation of the SZ Cavities through direct

-Larger values of $f$ are possible once the contribution of the cocoon shock surrounding the bubbles is taken into account.} {We conclude that, in the "thermal" scenario, when half of the pressure support comes from electrons with Maxwellian velocity distribution, the temperature of these electrons must be greater than $\sim100$\,keV at $2.5\sigma$ confidence.
-Alternatively, electrons with non-thermal momentum distribution could contributed to the pressure, although existing data do not distinguish between these two scenarios.
-The baseline model with cavities located in the sky plane yields best-fitting value of the tSZ signal suppression inside cavities $f\sim0.5$, which at face value implies a mix of thermal and non-thermal pressure support.
-Larger values of $f$ (up to 1, i.e. no tSZ signal from the cavities) are still possible when allowing for variations in the line-of-sight geometry.}
+Larger values of $f$ are possible once the contribution of the cocoon shock surrounding the cavities is taken into account.} {We conclude that in the ``thermal'' scenario, when half of the pressure support comes from electrons with a Maxwellian velocity distribution, the temperature of these electrons must be greater than $\sim100$\,keV at $2.5\sigma$ confidence.
+Alternatively, electrons with nonthermal momentum distribution could contribute to the pressure, although existing data do not distinguish between these two scenarios.
+The baseline model with cavities located in the sky plane yields a best-fitting value of the thermal SZ signal suppression inside the cavities of $f\sim0.5$, which, at face value, implies a mix of thermal and nonthermal pressure support.
+Larger values of $f$ (up to 1, i.e., no thermal SZ signal from the cavities) are still possible when allowing for variations in the line-of-sight geometry.}

 \keywords{Galaxies: clusters: individual (\object{MS 0735.6+7421}) --- Galaxies: clusters: intracluster medium --- Cosmic Background Radiation}